freeCodeCamp/freeCodeCamp/docs/how-to-setup-wsl.md

 9) Unpack all the source packages using the following command:

 > [!NOTE]
-> The name `git_2.17.1-1ubuntu0.1` could vary based on the lastest version.
-So look in to the directory for the correct version name.
+> The name `git_2.17.1-1ubuntu0.1` could vary based on the latest version.
+So look into the directory for the correct version name.

 ```sh
 dpkg-source -x git_2.17.1-1ubuntu0.1
 ```

 10) Change directory in to `git_2.17.1` folder and open the control file located inside debian folder (git_2.17.1/debian/control) in a text editor.
-Replace all the occurences of _“libcurl4-gnutls-dev”_ to _“libcurl4-openssl-dev”_.
+Replace all the occurrences of _“libcurl4-gnutls-dev”_ to _“libcurl4-openssl-dev”_.

 11) Also open _“debian/rules”_ file and delete the line _“TEST=test”_